apache/couchdb/share/doc/src/install/windows.rst

 Installation from binaries
 ==========================

-This is the most simplest way to go.
+This is the simplest way to go.

 #.
 Get `the latest Windows binaries`_ from `CouchDB web site`_.
    Old releases are available at `archive`_.